 Blink is an organization that deals with the production and sale of smart home security cameras.
-Founded in Massachusetts in 2014, Blink originally aimed to offer inexpensive but accessible Home Security System that are operated by lasting batteries.
+Founded in Massachusetts in 2014, Blink originally aimed to offer inexpensive but accessible Home Security Systems that are operated by lasting batteries.
 Since then, Blink has emerged as one of the top wire-free security cameras in the market today.

 Blink is an Amazon company Last year, Blink was bought out by the online retail behemoth Amazon for about $90 million.
 From this acquisition, Blink was able to use Amazon’s resources to not only improve its existing product portfolio but also bring in new smart security and home automation products.
 Even though Blink is a separate company affiliated with Amazon, the backing of such a large parent company must have greatly helped Blink to continue being popular and relevant to consumers.